emeti/WiPP/documentation/Ubuntu-INSTALL.md

 ...
 ```

-curl dependency used to obtain conda below is optional, but very useful
+The curl dependency used to obtain conda below is optional, but very useful.

 ## Clone WiPP repository